Ash Hollow State Park

 Follow in the Wagon Tracks of the Pioneers.

 Photo by Steve & Bobbi Olson

-Rachel Pattison, a newlywed, was just 18 years old when she died of cholera along the trail in 1849.
-Her grave, one of few marked graves along the trail, is at Ash Hollow Cemetery, a half mile west of the park entrance, east of Lewellen.
+Rachel Pattison was just 18 years old when she died of cholera here in 1849.
+Her grave is at Ash Hollow Cemetery, east of Lewellen.
 A drive north brings you to the Clear Creek Wildlife Refuge.

 For more information, contact the Village of Lewellen at (308) 778-5421.